 How is Tesla’s drivetrain different when compared to other electric vehicles?
-Even though electric vehicles account for a mere 2% of car sales worldwide there is stiff competition between vehicle manufacturers to produce the best electric car.
-Below, we will talk about some key factors that have given Tesla an advantage over their electric vehicle counterparts.
+Even though electric vehicles account for a mere 2% of car sales worldwide, there is stiff competition between vehicle manufacturers to produce the best electric car.
+Below, we will discuss some key factors that have given Tesla an advantage over its electric vehicle counterparts.

 Tesla Drivetrain Advantages Explained

-Beyond the confines of a traditional auto manufacturer, Tesla has pushed the limits when it comes to almost everything that goes into their vehicles.
-Tesla released its first electric roadster in 2008 while most manufacturers were experimenting with hybrids.
-Not only was the Roadster the only electric car to meet consumer needs, but it also was the first to incorporate a cost-effective motor and powerful battery that could run almost 250 miles on a single charge while still maintaining top speeds and acceleration comparable to traditional sports cars.
+Beyond the confines of a traditional auto manufacturer, Tesla has pushed the limits when it comes to almost everything that goes into its vehicles.
+Tesla released its first electric roadster in 2008 while most manufacturers experimented with hybrids.
+The Roadster was the only electric car to meet consumer needs, but it also was the first to incorporate a cost-effective motor and powerful battery that could run almost 250 miles on a single charge while still maintaining top speeds and acceleration comparable to traditional sports cars.

 Electric Vehicle Batteries

-The heavy battery cells are used as an advantage in the Tesla Model S by being stored at the bottom of the chassis in order to lower the center of gravity of each car to improve handling and protect the car during impacts.
-Tesla CEO Elon Musk has also put significant investments into research and development of batteries with higher densities and lower costs.
-As most electric vehicle manufacturers rely on LG-chem to source batteries, Tesla doesn’t shy away from finding sources that utilize innovative and economical technologies.
+The heavy battery cells are used as an advantage in the Tesla Model S by being stored at the bottom of the chassis to lower the center of gravity of each car to improve handling and protect the car during impacts.
+Tesla CEO Elon Musk has also put significant investments into the research and development of batteries with higher densities and lower costs.
+As most electric vehicle manufacturers rely on LG-chem to source batteries, Tesla doesn’t hesitate to find sources that utilize innovative and economical technologies.

 Electric Motor Speed